 Massage and Myotherapy Use in Multidisciplinary Care

-Recommended by RACGP and other international peak health bodies.
+RACGP and other international peak health bodies

-Most GPs surveyed regard massage as effective.
+Most GPs surveyed regard massage as effective

 Surveys of Australian general practitioners' attitudes toward massage therapy have shown that 84% considered it a moderately to highly effective treatment and 91% regarded it as safe5.
-More than three-quarters of GPs (76.6%) referred to massage therapy at least a few times per year, with 12.5% recommending it weekly6.
+More than three-quarters of GPs (76.6%) referred to massage therapy at least a few times per year, with 12.5% recommending it weekly4.

 Aiding Acute and Chronic Pain Management